loqualityenergy/DigitalLiteracy/README.md

 # DigitalLiteracy
-I am adding some text to the ReadMe file.
+I am adding some text.

 Hey kids!

+Hello!
+I am adding here some more text.
+I also deleted some stuff :)